valevo/SABIO/conconcor.md

    -> could remedy the problem that it may be too unclear to the paricipants what 'contentiousness' implies for the task -> potential problem: most spans will not be contentious, i.e. waste of time & may influence the 'contentiousness baseline'

+ - require diversity in the group of annotators -> contentiousness as the sum of what the society considers as such

 ## Annotation Scheme